-All Encounter records must be submitted by the Contractor and determined acceptable by the Division's Agent on or before the last calendar day of the third month after the payment/adjudication calendar month in which the Contractor paid/adjudicated the Claim.
-The Contractor shall submit the encounter data to the Division on a weekly basis.
+All Encounter Records must be submitted by the Contractor and determined acceptable by the Division's Agent on or before the last calendar day of the third month after the payment/adjudication calendar month in which the Contractor paid/adjudicated the Claim.
+The Contractor shall submit the Encounter Data to the Division on a weekly basis.

-Encounter records sent to the Division's Agent by the Contractor are considered acceptable when they pass all the Division's Agent's edits.
+Encounter Records sent to the Division's Agent by the Contractor are considered acceptable when they pass all the Division's Agent's edits.

-Encounter records that deny or suspend due to Division's Agent's edits are returned to the Contractor and the Contractor must make the requested corrections.
-The Contractor shall resubmit denied Encounter records as a "new" Encounter record if appropriate and within the time frame referenced above.
+Encounter Records that deny or suspend due to Division's Agent's edits are returned to the Contractor and the Contractor must make the requested corrections.
+The Contractor shall resubmit denied Encounter Records as a "new" Encounter Record if appropriate and within the time frame referenced above.

-The Contractor shall correct and resubmit suspended Encounter records as an adjustment within the time frame referenced above.
+The Contractor shall correct and resubmit suspended Encounter Records as an adjustment within the time frame referenced above.
 Corrections and resubmissions must pass all edits before they are accepted by the Division's Agent.

-Failure of Subcontractors to submit Encounter Data timely shall not excuse the Contractor noncompliance with this requirement, and the Division may impose penalties under Section 15, Default and Terminations, of this Contract for noncompliance.
+Failure of Subcontractors to submit Encounter Data timely shall not excuse the Contractor of noncompliance with this requirement, and the Division may impose liquidated damages under Section 15, Default and Terminations, of this Contract for non-compliance.